keptn/keptn.github.io/content/docs/install/access/index.md

 ### Option 2: Expose Keptn via a NodePort
 This option exposes Keptn on each Kubernetes Node's IP at a static port.
 Therefore, please make sure that you can access the Kubernetes Nodes in your network.

-1. **Install Keptn:** For installing Keptn on your cluster, please use the Keptn CLI.
+1. **Install Keptn:** Use the Keptn CLI to install Keptn on your cluster.
-Depending on whether you would like to install the execution plane for continuous delivery, add the flag `continuousDelivery.enabled=true`.
+If you want to install the execution plane for continuous delivery, add the flag `continuousDelivery.enabled=true`.
   ```console
   helm install keptn keptn/keptn -n keptn --version=$KeptnVersion --create-namespace --set=continuousDelivery.enabled=true,apiGatewayNginx.type=NodePort
   ```